tech-gecko/alx-system_engineering-devops/README.md

-# Contains directories with specific tasks using Bash, Python, Puppet and Ruby.
+# Contains directories (which are different DevOps related topics) with specific tasks done using Bash, Python, Puppet and Ruby.